mohaidr/LPS/readme.md

 `lps [command] [options]`

-This command is used to set up a new test plan.
-You specify the test name, number of clients that will simulate the load, and the ramp-up period among other settings.
-This is the foundational step where you define the basic parameters of your load test.
+Initializes a new test configuration.
+Essential parameters such as the test's name, the number of simulated clients, and the ramp-up period are defined here.
+This command sets the groundwork for a load test, specifying how the test environment will mimic user traffic.

 ### Create Test
 `Command: lps create [options]`